Margin1996/Assisted_learning/README.md

-# Assisted learning for land use classification: The important role of semantic correlation between heterogeneous images

-This work is still under review.
+# This work is still under review.

 This work propose an innovative assisted learning framework that employs a "teacher-student" architecture equipped with local and global distillation schemes.